Zetos11/PerfettoTraceScript/README.md

 *--in* : Can be used to specify the input director from where traces will be loaded for analysis

 *--out* : Can be used to specify a CSV for the results.
+If the CSV cannot be found, it will be created.

 **WARNING** The CSV you used will be EMPTIED at the beginning of the analysis

 *--slice* : Can be used to specify the range of the trace to analyze **FOR THE POWER RAILS ONLY**.